moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 ## Project overview

 Working as a lawyer, we are constantly questioning our software and looking for the unicorn CRM which is both complete enough yet intuitive enough.
 [There](https://www.coradis.ch) [are](https://www.winjur.com/features.php) [many](https://fr.timesensor.ch) [options](https://www.clio.com/uk/) [on](https://www.microsoft.com/fr-ch/microsoft-365/sharepoint/collaboration) [the](https://www.vertec.com/ch/) [market](https://www.sergroup.com/de/ecm-software.html), though none that satisfied me.
-So I decided to build my own so that we could use it in our law firm.
+So I decided to build my own, which could serve as a template for a full-fledged tool for lawfirms.

 _**Note:** For the purpose of this project, the terms "User" and "Employee" will be synonymous, as well as "Project" and "Case".
 The correct term for a lawyer's "project" is a "case".
-But it's a reserved word by Rails, so I will avoid using it to name this model.
+But this is a reserved word by Rails and a risky word in Ruby, so I will avoid using it to name this model.
 Accordingly, cases will be labeled as "Project"s.
 Employee is also the correct word for the intended users of the application, but the term "User" is more appropriate in the context of a rails application.
 Accordingly, the terms "User" and "Employee" will also be synonymous._

-_**Note 2:** Ruby of Rails style prescriptions based on [this Ruby Style Guide](https://rails.rubystyle.guide)._
+_**Note 2:** Ruby of Rails style prescriptions (mostly) based on [this Ruby Style Guide](https://rails.rubystyle.guide)._

 ## Application purpose

 Codex is a toolkit for lawyers that allows them to have an overview of their activity.
-Special care will be given to the intuitiveness of the application.
+Special care has been given to the intuitiveness of the application.

-Currently, software solutions for lawyers are solely coded by IT-professionals who don't always entirely understand the specific needs of this target audience and provide overly complex or overwhelming software (think [SAP](https://www.sap.com/suisse/index.html)).
-Thus, these software become hugely complex tools which the users rarely use fully.
-This project here tackles the problem by starting from the user's perspective, which I know, and tries to achieve high quality standards in terms of software development practices based on this.
+Currently, software solutions for lawyers are essentially based on general-purpose boilerplate CRMs and then reduced to fit particular needs.
+As such, they often provide overly complex or overwhelming features (think [SAP](https://www.sap.com/suisse/index.html)) but lack the specific logic required by this audience.
+Thus, these software risk being only partially understood and used fully.
+This project (tries to) tackle the problem by starting from the user's perspective — which I'm familiar with — and applying high quality standards in terms of software development practices to answer the stated needs.

 The project's main features include:
 - the ability to log an activity related to a specific project (_i.e._ timesheet for a case)